List of international rugby union players killed in World War I: German Empire

 A German team competed at the 1900 Olympic tournament, represented by players from the SC 1880 Frankfurt club.
-It is not known if any of those 15 players died in the First World War.
+It is not known if any of those 15 players died in World War I.

 British Isles

 British Isles team

-Pre-World War I, it was not uncommon for members of the British Isles team (later known as the British and Irish Lions) to be uncapped for their nation of origin.
+Pre-World War I, it was not uncommon for members of the British Isles team (later known as the British & Irish Lions) to be uncapped for their nation of origin.
 This never happens now.